wateecuhs/maze_solver/README.md

 # Maze solver

-Personal project i made to learn C and algorithms.
+Small project i made to learn C and algorithms.

 After doing it in C, I wanted to learn how to do web dev so i tried doing it.
 Code and the languages used might be very suboptimal but it is what it is.